 Our group at the ACS National Meeting Spring 2019.

-Our collaborative research with Prof. Jianqi Qi’s group in Sichuan University “Defect-Fluorite Gd2Zr2O7 Ceramics under Helium Irradiation: Amorphization, Cell Volume Expansion, and Bubble Formation”, has been published in Journal of the American Ceramic Society on February 5, 2019.
+Our collaborative paper with Prof. Jianqi Qi’s group at Sichuan University, “Defect-Fluorite Gd2Zr2O7 Ceramics under Helium Irradiation: Amorphization, Cell Volume Expansion, and Bubble Formation”, has been published in Journal of the American Ceramic Society on February 5, 2019.

 Our laboratory and the Guo Research Group in the Department of Chemistry form the Alexandra Navrotsky Institute for Experimental Thermodynamics.